csheng2/CMPUT412-final-project/README.md

 Build on top of by Celina Sheng, and Sharyat Singh Bhanwala.

-Autonomous lane following code was borrowed from Justin Francis.
-Duckibot detection code was borrowed from Shaw

 Code was also borrowed (and cited in-code) from the following sources: